GfSE/SAF-Specification/viewpoints/Physical-Logical-Assignment-Viewpoint.md

 ## Example
 *none*
 ## Purpose
-The Physical Logical Assignment Viewpoint specifies the assignment of Logical SOI Elements to the Physical SOI Elements.
+The Physical Logical Assignment Viewpoint specifies the assignment of the Logical SOI Elements to the Physical SOI Elements.
 ## Applicability
-The Physical Function Allocation Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
+The Physical Functional Assignment Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
 ## Stakeholder
 ## Concern
 ## Presentation